bradwestness/bradwestness.github.io/_posts/2022/2022-04-12-record-collection-equality.md

 ```

 With the `where T : IEquatable<T>` constraint, the compiler will no longer allow passing in types that do not implement `IEquatable<T>`.
 All `record` types implement this by default, so you will be able to use them as expected, but you will not be able to use `EquatableHashSet` with any `class` types that don't implement the interface explicitly.

+Doing _*by value*_ comparison of every item in a collection obviously has performance implications as well, since comparing the equality of the containing object will enumerate through the collection and compare the equality of each item, so use wisely.